Ashburton, New Zealand: Museum and Art Gallery

+The Ashburton Museum opened in 1972 and moved along with the Ashburton Art Gallery into former County Council buildings in 1995.
+The museum moved into a new purpose-built facility in 2014, the art gallery following it in 2015.
+Both institutions merged into a single organisation under the Ashburton District Council in 2021.

 Marae

 The Hakatere marae is located on the northern edge of Ashburton.
 Although Ashburton is within the rohe or region where the Ngāi Tahu iwi are traditionally based, the Hakatere marae is not a Ngāi Tahu marae.
 It was built as a marae for people from all iwi.
 The marae is located on land that was originally the Fairton Primary School.
 This land was acquired in 1970 and the Hakatere marae was gazetted as a Māori reserve in 1976.
 The wharenui was destroyed by an arson attack in 2003.
 The wharekai was completed in 2007 at a cost of around $300,000.